Arts University Bournemouth (AUB)

 What you need to know

 Easy to get into?
-The standard offer for degree courses are from BBC to BBB at A-level (excluding general studies), which translates as 280 to 300 UCAS points.
-Applicants can also have the equivalent to 280 to 300 UCAS points, depending on qualification type.
+The standard offer for degree courses are from BBC to BBB at A-level (excluding general studies), which translates as 280 to 300 UCAS points or equivalent.
 Students without qualifications are also welcome to apply, provided they have exceptional portfolios or relevant practical skills.

 Vital statistics: Approximately 3,500 full and part-time creative students aiming for careers in art, design, media and performance, along with roughly 750 staff.
 Full-time students regularly take part in and win national and international competitions.